Why Your Social Networking Is Not Working

 You Have no Focus

 Do you know why are you there?
 Are you on too many platforms?
 Or just on the wrong platforms?
 Spreading your efforts too thinly can damage everything you do.
-Instead of rushing to share on Twitter, Facebook, Instagram, Pinterest, Vine and Google Plus, choose which ones are most likely to help you engage with your markets and stick to creating outstanding content that is shareable.
+Instead of rushing to share on Twitter, Facebook, Instagram, Pinterest, and TikTok every day, choose which ones are most likely to help you engage with your markets and stick to creating outstanding content that is shareable on those platforms.
 It’s not rocket science, but your online actions should be focused.
 Always ask yourself: “how does this status update help me achieve our goals?” before you post.

 You’ve Been Neglecting it